ovh/docs/pages/cloud/private-cloud/vmware_vsan/guide.en-gb.md

 ---
-title: 'Using VMware Hyperconvergence with vSAN'
+title: Using VMware Hyperconvergence with vSAN
 slug: vmware-vsan
-excerpt: 'Use the power of Hyperconvergence with vSAN'
+excerpt: Use the power of Hyperconvergence with vSAN
-section: 'VMware vSphere features'
+section: VMware vSphere features
 ---

 **Last updated 21th December 2021**